bluenviron/mediamtx/README.md

 RTSP_PATHS_TEST_SOURCE=rtsp://myurl ./rtsp-simple-server
 ```

-The configuration can be changed dinamically when the server is running (hot reloading) by editing the configuration file, Changes are detected and applied without disconnecting existing clients, whenever is possible.
+The configuration can be changed dinamically when the server is running (hot reloading) by editing the configuration file.
+Changes are detected and applied without disconnecting existing clients, whenever is possible.

 ### RTSP proxy mode